coultonsm/CSCI-121-WeatherApp/README.md

 - Precipitation percentage when the weather is Rain

 Notes:
+WeatherApp.java is the where the main method is located and for the program to run.
+The other files are for object definitions and creations.
 WeatherApp.java has the **API key removed** in line 56.
 It will need to be replaced with a valid key for the program to function.
 It can be obtained freely at https://openweathermap.org/